AlenAltman/AlenAltman/README.md

 ![](https://komarev.com/ghpvc/?AlenAltman=AlenAltman)

-## I'm a FrontEnd Developer, and Teacher
+## I'm a Juniot FrontEnd Developer
 - 💪 I like to write code
-- 🎉 I love to paint and play the guitar
+- 🎉 I love to train in gym
 - 🥅 I am constantly learning new things
-- ⚡ I love writing an article for https://webtricks-master.ru/
-- 🤹🏽 I like to shoot videos for youtube
+- ⚡🏽 I like to shoot videos for @alen.codes

 ### Connect with me: